 - Utilize foundational skills and demonstrate competency in a range of art media and techniques.

 - Demonstrate comprehension of art with a historical and contemporary context.

 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.

 Employment of arts and design occupations is projected to grow 4 percent from 2016 to 2026.
 More workers will be needed to meet the growing demand for animation and visual effects in video games, movies, television, and on mobile devices, as well as to help create visually appealing and effective layouts of websites and other media platforms.

-A suggested two-year course sequence for full-time students in Studio Art follows
+A suggested two-year course sequence for students in Studio Art follows